 - 10 7zip (File Archive) Command Examples in Linux

 That’s all for now!
 In this article, we have shown how to install tar in CentOS, RHEL & Fedora and also showed some basic tar usage commands.
-If you have any queries, share it with us via the feedback form below.
+If you have any queries, share them with us via the feedback form below.